 Our work continues in a fashion somewhat different than many open source projects because what we’re building (compared to a web browser or blogging platform) is not something anyone uses every day.
-It is a mission critical set of apps that in many cases requires strict certification for deployment and must be closely managed to ensure its integrity.
+It is a mission critical set of Apps that in many cases requires strict certification for deployment and must be closely managed to ensure its code base integrity.

 The Core Team, in turn, takes direction from a Stakeholder Community.

 That community is comprised of:

 State and local elections officials (largest percentage of the community)

 Staff members of U.S. Congress and State Legislatures